forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 > Analyzing the household transmission by age is tricky, since older people often live in small households whereas children often in larger households.
 In larger households the attack rates (probability of infection) usually are lower e.g. there are usually several rooms.
 So in large household with children, an observed lower transmission rate, could be either due to the lower transmission rates of children or the larger household size.
 [Lyngse et al](#summary-lyngse) tackle this, by defining the transmission risk as a least one transmission occurring and the transmission rate as the proportion of transmissions occurring.
 The transmission risk is excepted to be higher in larger households while the transmission rate is excepted to be higher in small households since in the latter people tend to be closer together.

 [Lyngse et al](#summary-lyngse) observe:
-* Even with high viral loads in the upper respiratory tract teenagers and young adults on average cause relatively few transmissions.
+* *Infants and young children:*
-* In the case of infants and young children the transmissions are low at low viral loads but increase with higher viral loads. // The transmission risk increases more than the transmission rate likely since they tend to live in larger households.
+  * In the case of infants and young children the transmissions are low at low viral loads but increase with higher viral loads.
+However, as visualized in the section viral load by age in infants and young children a high viral load is rare.
+  * The transmission risk increases more than the transmission rate likely since they tend to live in larger households.
+Possibly, small children infect their mother but the risk siblings and father is likely lower.
+* Teenagers and young adults are about half as infectious compared to people above 50.
+Even with high viral loads in the upper respiratory tract teenagers and young adults on average cause relatively few transmissions.
-* With increasing age, the transmissions get higher. // The transmission risk plateaus from 40 to 60 since the household size decreases.
+* With increasing age, the transmissions get higher. // The transmission risk plateaus from 40 to 60 likely since the household size decreases.

 as visible from their graphics:

 ![transmission by age and viral load](images/lyngse_F8.jpg)

-The transmission rate (left graphics above) from age to age for the different quartiles is visualized as follows by [Lyngse et al](#summary-lyngse) (as the graph above by Hall from the UK patterns but from Denmark and split into viral load quartiles; the color-scales vary and are bounded by the maximal values observed in each quartile):
+The transmission rate (left graphics above) from age to age for the different quartiles is visualized as follows by [Lyngse et al](#summary-lyngse).

+> As the graph above by Hall from the UK patterns but from Denmark and split into viral load quartiles; the color-scales vary and are bounded by the maximal values observed in each quartile.

 ![transmission from age to age by viral load](images/lyngse_F10.jpg)